 The City's new community schools program is equally impactful.
-Seventy-five percent of our community school students live at or below the poverty line.
+Over 70 percent of our community school students live at or below the poverty line.
 Community schools support these students by transforming public schools that serve disadvantaged students into neighborhood hubs with services that address the challenges students and their families face that keep them from succeeding academically.
 Already, community school coordinators have connected students with job opportunities, made it safer for students to get to and from schools, created programs to offer healthy food and help families facing hunger, offered parenting classes to teens raising children, raised money for library renovations, launched a community mural project, founded a male mentoring program, expanded afterschool activities, established clothing banks, and increased access to winter clothes.

-Over the next five years, these programs will grow to support 6,500 pre-K students and 25 community schools, and the benefits mentioned above will only multiply.
-However, the harsh opposition from the beverage industry continues to restrain the full implementation and expansion of these programs.
+Over the next five years, these programs will grow to support 6,500 pre-K students annually and 25 community schools, and the benefits mentioned above will only multiply.
+Losing funding for these programs will not only restrain the full implementation and expansion of these programs, but will unfairly set back children already benefiting from the programs and children on track to participate.
 The longer we wait to fully implement these programs, the more children will miss out on the opportunity to benefit from these valuable early supports.

-The third program funded by the Philadelphia Beverage Tax, Rebuild, will begin this summer.
-Rebuild is the largest infrastructural investment in the history of the City.
+The third program funded by the Philadelphia Beverage Tax, Rebuild, is also underway.
+Rebuild is the largest civic infrastructure investment program in the history of the City.
 Rebuild will improve 150 to 200 neighborhood parks, libraries, recreation centers, and playgrounds with the goals of promoting equity and encouraging economic growth across the city.
 These improvements are also expected to promote educational opportunities for children, support healthy lifestyles for all, improve public safety in our shared spaces, and create jobs for Philadelphians.
 One of Rebuild's three primary goals is creating a sustainable workforce development model for diversifying the building trades.
 Accordingly, Rebuild's \$500 million investment will connect cohorts of underemployed Philadelphians, many from communities that have suffered from historical discrimination, with jobs and access to lifelong, family-sustaining careers.